Nikki Finke

-Nikki Jean Finke (December 16, 1953 – October 9, 2022) was an American blogger, journalist, publisher, and writer.
-She was a consultant to Penske Media Corporation (PMC) and senior editorial contributor for PMC run by media owner Jay Penske.
+Nikki Jean Finke (December 16, 1953 – October 9, 2022) was an American blogger, journalist, publisher and writer.
+She also was the founder, editor-in-chief and president of Deadline Hollywood, a website with original content consisting of reporting and commentary on the business of the entertainment industry by her and other show business journalists.
 She founded and was the chief executive officer of Hollywood Dementia LLC and its website, HollywoodDementia.com, for showbiz short fiction.
-She also was the founder, editor-in-chief, and president of Deadline Hollywood, a website with original content consisting of her and other veteran showbiz journalists' reporting and commentary on the business of the entertainment industry.
-The website was formerly known as Deadline Hollywood Daily.
-In December 2011, she was given the additional title of editorial advisor of parent company Penske Media Corp.

 Early life

-Finke was born in New York (reported as either Manhattan or Long Island) on December 16, 1953, one of two daughters born to Jewish parents, Robert and Doris Finke.
-She was raised in the affluent village of Sands Point, New York.
+Finke was born at Doctors Hospital in Manhattan, New York City, on December 16, 1953, the younger of two daughters born to Jewish parents, Robert and Doris Finke.
+She was raised in the affluent village of Sands Point, New York, on Long Island.

-Finke was educated at Buckley Country Day School and the Hewitt School before attending Wellesley College, where she studied political science and was the editor-in-chief of the college newspaper.
+Finke was educated at Buckley Country Day School and the Hewitt School, before attending Wellesley College, where she studied political science and was the editor-in-chief of the college newspaper.